 Before your first appointment, please...

-Complete the intake forms so that we can make the most of your time.
+Complete the intake forms so that we can make the most of our time together.

 been exposed to COVID-19,

-had symptoms of COVID-19 (fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea, vomiting, or diarrhea),
+had 1 or more of the following symptoms: fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea, vomiting, or diarrhea,

 ...you should self-quarantine for 14 days, get tested for COVID-19, and/or contact your medical provider.
 We provide Telehealth PT anywhere in Texas for those not able to attend in-person visits.
 Please stay home, and contact us to discuss options for continuing your care. *Rapid testing for COVID-19 is available from your car outside of our office thanks to our partners at METSI Care.
 Click here for more info.

-Please complete the COVID-19 screening form before every in-person visit within 24 hours of your appointment: go.latitudept.com/covid19 (this link will be in your appt. reminder email)
+Please complete the COVID-19 screening form within 24 hours of every in-person appointment

 Peruse the pain science resources below!
 Watch the 5-minute video and if you have time I would highly recommend reading the first 16 pages of the e-book to learn about some fundamental concepts in modern pain science.

 Be changed into appropriate clothing (athletic or loose-fitting attire) exposing or allowing easy access to the area of concern.
 Shorts are best for low back and lower extremity concerns.
 Tank tops work best for mid-back, neck, and upper extremity concerns.